Ana Laura López de la Torre (1969, Uruguay)

 My commission record in the UK includes works and projects for the ICA (Institute of Contemporary Art), Whitechapel Gallery, Arts & Business, Gasworks, Tate Modern, Tate Britain and the South London Gallery.
 My work in Europe includes also projects at La Casa Encendida (Spain), de kunstbank (Belgium) and Demokratische Kunstwochen (Switzerland).
 The majority of my artistic production has been done in close collaboration with other artists, with community organisations and people from all walks of life.

 In 2012, after 22 years abroad, I returned with my daughter to live permanently in Uruguay.
 Currently I am completing doctoral studies at Chelsea College of Art & Design, thanks to a studentship from the University of the Arts, London.
 My research project Living together: The artist as a neighbour, studies the effects in the life of communities, of the activity of artists who chose to work in their own neighbourhoods of residency.
 The practical element of my doctoral thesis is Tulse Hill Diaries, an artist book that narrates two years of my life as a neighbour and artist in Tulse Hill Estate, a social housing estate in South London where I lived 16 years.

-In 2012 I was at the helm of the team of Barrio de las Artes, a territorial development project promoted by the Intendencia Municipal de Montevideo (Montevideo Town Hall.
-I work at UTU (Universidad del Trabajo del Uruguay), teaching a workshop called ECSA (Space of Social Sciences and Art).
-I am also the Coordinator of the first Uruguayan postgraduate course in Cultural Management, soon to be launched at the Espacio Interdisciplinario of the Universidad de la República.
-Currently I am working together with other women on a project entitled Minando Montevideo, and on a commission for the 9th Mercosur Biennale (Porto Alegre, Brasil), a work exploring the relationship of the people of Porto Alegre to issues of property, use and care of water. con un proyecto explorando la relación de los Portoalegrenses con la propiedad, uso y cuidado del agua.
+I currently work at UTU (Universidad del Trabajo del Uruguay), and I am also the Coordinator of the first Uruguayan postgraduate course in Cultural Management, at the Espacio Interdisciplinario of the Universidad de la República.
+When life allows it, I work together with other women on a project entitled Minando Montevideo.
+Throughout 2013 I developed a commission for the 9th Mercosur Biennale (Porto Alegre, Brasil), a work exploring the relationship of the people of Porto Alegre to issues of property, use and care of water. con un proyecto explorando la relación de los Portoalegrenses con la propiedad, uso y cuidado del agua.